cometa-rocks/cometa_documentation/docs/admin/deployment.md

 📫 Email: [tec_dev@cometa.rocks](mailto:tec_dev@cometa.rocks)
 💬 Discord: [Join us](https://discord.gg/e3uBKHhKW5)

-See [Documentation](https://github.com/cometa-rocks/cometa_documentation) for in depth explanations how to use Co.meta.
+See [Getting Started](../user/getting_started.md) for in depth explanations how to use Co.meta.

 Happy to see your e-Mail help - at - cometa.rocks.